spice2x/spice2x.github.io/CONTRIBUTING.md

 * Built-in EA server that saves data.
 They should live in a separate project.
 * Any additions to built-in patches (modifications / removals are OK if we have a good reason).
 * Changes to the software license terms.
+* Localization / translation for UI text.
+It becomes too difficult to manage by the maintainers.

 ### Avoiding regressions